Ante Žižić: Cleveland Cavaliers (2017–2020)

 Žižić was selected with the 23rd overall pick in the 2016 NBA draft, by the Boston Celtics.

 On 1 July 2017, Žižić signed with the Boston Celtics.
 Before even suiting up for a single regular-season game for the Celtics, Žižić was traded to the Cleveland Cavaliers alongside Isaiah Thomas, Jae Crowder, and the Brooklyn Nets' unprotected 2018 first-round pick for Kyrie Irving on 22 August 2017.
-However, eight days after the trade was first confirmed, the Celtics would also add a 2020 second-round pick from the Miami Heat in order to fully complete the deal to satisfy Cleveland's worries involving Isaiah Thomas' hip injury.
+However, eight days after the trade was first confirmed, the Celtics would also add a 2020 second-round pick from the Miami Heat in order to fully complete the deal to satisfy Cleveland's worries involving Thomas's hip injury.

 Žižić spent time with the Canton Charge during his rookie season.
-On 11 March, he scored 15 points and recorded 7 rebounds (both career-highs) in a loss to Los Angeles Lakers.
+On 11 March, he scored 15 points and recorded 7 rebounds (both career highs) in a loss to Los Angeles Lakers.
 In the last game of the regular season, he scored 20 points and recorded 7 rebounds.
-The Cavaliers made it to the 2018 NBA Finals, but lost the series 4-0 to the Golden State Warriors.
+The Cavaliers made it to the 2018 NBA Finals, but lost the series 4–0 to the Golden State Warriors.

 Maccabi Tel Aviv (2020–2022)

 On 25 August 2020, Žižić signed a two-year deal with Israeli team Maccabi Tel Aviv.
-In 2020-21, he led the league with a .699 field goal percentage, and was 10th in the Euroleague with 0.8 blocks per game.
+In 2020–21, he led the league with a .699 field goal percentage, and was 10th in the Euroleague with 0.8 blocks per game.

 On 9 May 2022, during a game against Hapoel Haifa, Žižić lost consciousness after hitting his head on the ground.
 He was rushed to a hospital and regained consciousness later that night.

 On 21 June 2022, Žižić officially parted ways with the Israeli club after two seasons.

-Anadolu Efes (2022–present)
+Anadolu Efes (2022–2023)

 On 22 June 2022, Žižić signed a three-year (2+1) contract with Turkish club Anadolu Efes, the reigning back-to-back EuroLeague champions.

+Virtus Bologna (2023–2025)

+On 31 December 2023, Žižić signed a two-year contract with Italian powerhouse Virtus Bologna.
+Despite an impressive first half of the season, Virtus ended the EuroLeague regular season at the 10th place, qualifying only for the play-in, where after having defeated 67–64 Anadolu Efes, it lost against Baskonia 89–77, not qualifying for the playoffs.
+Moreover, the Black V placed first during the Italian regular season but, after having knocked out Tortona by 3–2 and Reyer Venezia by 3–1, it lost the third consecutive final against Milan by 3–1.

+In the following season Virtus ended the EuroLeague at the 17th place, after a disappointing regular season.
+After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
+They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.

+Beşiktaş (2025–present)

+On July 1, 2025, he signed with Beşiktaş Gain of the Basketbol Süper Ligi (BSL).